 Dame Esther Rantzen makes fresh call for assisted dying vote after MPs’ report

-The issue is being considered in both Jersey and the Isle of Man – both of which are British Crown Dependencies.
+Dame Ester Rantzen reveals she joined Switzerland based assisted dying clinic Dignitas in December last year

-Dame Esther Rantzen has made a fresh call for a debate and vote on legalising assisted dying as a report warned that the Government must consider what to do if the law is changed in part of the UK or in the Isle of Man or Jersey.
+Dame Esther Rantzen has made a fresh call for a vote on legalising assisted dying as MPs warn the government it must consider how to react if territories like the Isle of Man or Jersey relax their rules.

-The Health and Social Care Committee said legalisation in at least one jurisdiction was looking “increasingly likely” and suggested the Government must be “actively involved” in discussions about how to approach differences in the law.
+Parliament’s health and social care committee (HSCC) said it was looking “increasingly likely” that the islands would legalise assisted dying and suggested the government must come up with a plan on what to do if terminally ill patients in Britain want to travel to use the controversial treatments there.

-The report into what it described as the “emotive” subject of assisted dying (AD) and assisted suicide (AS) eight months after its final evidence session in July last year, does not make a recommendation for a vote on the issue.
+The committee, which launched its inquiry eight months ago, has been criticised by campaigns for not making any recommendations for parliament to vote on the issue.

-The committee noted that the Government had made it clear it would be a matter for Parliament to take any steps towards legalisation should MPs wish to do so.
+According to the HSCC, the government had made it clear it would be a matter for parliament to take any steps towards legalisation should MPs wish to do so.

-Dame Esther, whose revelation that she had joined the Dignitas assisted dying clinic in Switzerland put the subject under the spotlight in recent months, said she was “disappointed” at no clear call for a vote.
+Dame Esther, whose revelation that she had joined the Dignitas assisted dying clinic in Switzerland put the subject under the spotlight in recent months, said she was “disappointed” that there had been no clear call for a vote.

 The Childline founder and broadcaster told the PA news agency: “The current law is a mess.